arconnectio/landing/outstatic/content/knowledge-base-articles/mobile-app-how-to-receive-arweave-or-ao-assets.md

 If you are not familiar with what a wallet address is, it is very similar to your bank account number.
 In order to send you Arweave or AO assets, a person or application needs to know what wallet address to send the assets to.

+> ⚠️ Remember: you cannot receive tokens from Ethereum or any other chain.
+Arweave and AO are its own chain, meaning that you cannot hold tokens from other blockchains.
+However, you can use the same address for Arweave and AO assets

 **How to get your wallet address instructions**

 IMPORTANT - your address is going to be a long string of letters, numbers, and/or special characters